Can Behavioural Economics Save Marketing?

 Creativity is at the heart of the marketing discipline and it should be applied across all areas of the function to have maximum impact.
 A fragmented marketing function also encourages a tactical approach to marketing as MarComs have to respond to what product, pricing and the sales channels decide to do, often with little planning or discussion beforehand.

-Rory also mentioned how behavioural economics (BE) has the potential to allow creative people, like marketers and market researchers, to expand their reach into other areas of influence.
+Rory also mentioned how behavioural economics (BE) has the potential to allow creative people, like marketers and market researchers, to get involved in other areas of organisational management.
 It won’t solve the organisational problems of marketing, but BE can provide a valuable framework and language to create strategies for behavioural change.
 This would involve coming up with ideas for better choice architecture or nudges to influence the decisions people make.
-Marketers could be well suited to this role because it requires a creative and analytical approach to problem solving.
+Marketers could be well suited to this role because behavioural change requires a creative and analytical approach to problem solving.

 Neither is this about persuading people to do things they don’t want to do or selling them unsuitable products.
-If we do that we have failed as marketers and people soon get wise to such unethical behaviour.
+Behavioural change has failed if this happens as people soon get wise to such unethical behaviour.
 It would not be sustainable either as companies would not want to risk damaging their brand’s reputation.
-No, this about understanding how and why people the choices they make, but not just limiting ourselves to marketing products and services.
+Behavioural change is about understanding how and why people make the choices they do, but not just limiting ourselves to the marketing products and services.

 Humans do not seek a perfect solution:

 One of the most fundamental insights that BE gives us is that people seek to satisfy rather than maximise as we live in world of imperfect information and trust.
 Our goal with most decisions is to avoid a disaster rather than seeking a perfect solution.
 If this is the case then it should not be a surprise that messages often used in promotional material that refers to an “ideal” or “perfect” solution to “fully” meet your needs misses the mark?